Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/deployment/readme.md

 ### Running the script

-After you've provided the values outlined above to the `config.json` file, you're ready to run the script again.
+After you've added the values outlined above to `config.json` you're ready to run the script again.

-While running the script the second time, you will be asked to log in once or twice.
+While running the script the second time, you will be asked to log in once, and maybe twice.

 1. The first log in, is for your main Azure tenant.
-This step will likely be skipped since you are already logged in to the specified tenant.
+This step will likely be skipped since you are already logged in to the specified tenant - i.e., using `az login --scope "https://graph.microsoft.com/.default"`

-   > Tip: The script is smart enough to utilize your Azure token cache from your main az cli session, outside of the container.
+   > Tip: The script is smart enough to utilize your existing  Azure token, that is cached for your main az cli session, outside of the container.

-2. The second login is for logging into the Azure B2C Tenant that have just been created.
+2. The second login cannot be avoided, since it is for logging into the Azure B2C Tenant that have just been created.
 This login is needed to make further changes to the Azure B2C tenant.

-   > Tip: The script will cache login sessions outside the container, so that if you need to run the script multiple times, you will not be asked to log in.
-This login session for Azure B2C will be cached here: `$HOME"/asdk/.cache/`.
+   > Note: The script will cache the login session, so that if you need to run the script multiple times, you will not be asked to log in again.
+This login session for Azure B2C is cached here: `$HOME/asdk/.cache/`.

-## Running deployment script on your computer w/o docker (not recommended)
+## Running deployment script on your computer without docker (not recommended)

-While not recommended, you can also run the deployment script on you computing without using a container.
-It will generally run slower and since the run environment is not as controlled as running the script using a container there is a higher risk for something not working.
+While not recommended, you can also run the deployment script *bare-bone* on you computing without using a container.
+It will generally run slower and since the run environment is not as controlled as when running the script using a dedicated container, there is a higher risk for something not working.
 That said, the script is tested for this and will work in most circumstances.

 The script have been tested on: